Simion Stolnicu

 He made his literary debut in 1924, with poems published in the Cluj magazine Cosânzeana under the name Al. I. Alexandrescu.
-In 1925, verses of his appeared in Adevărul literar under the name Al. I. Botez.
+In 1925, his verses appeared in Adevărul literar under the name Al. I. Botez.
 He first wrote as Simion Stolnicu, a name suggested by Eugen Lovinescu, in Sburătorul in 1926.
 He founded Rapsodul magazine in Ploiești in 1927.
 Other publications that ran his work include Bilete de Papagal, Kalende, Vremea, Ulise, Abecedar, Azi, Revista Fundațiilor Regale and Universul literar.
 His first volume of poetry was Punct vernal, followed by Pod eleat (1935).
 He died in Gura Beliei, near Comarnic.
 The posthumous Șerpuiri între lut și torțele de aur (1973), aside from older poems, includes verses from 1935 to 1966.
 A second posthumous volume is Printre scriitori și artiști (1988).
 Poems, prose, drama, essays and memoirs remain as unpublished manuscripts.